use-pico/pico/packages/cls/BEHAVIOR.md

 ### Contract Types
 - `TokenContract`: Record of token groups with variant arrays
+- `ExtendableTokenContract`: Allows both inherited token overrides and new token definitions
 - `SlotContract`: Array of slot names
 - `VariantContract`: Record of variant names with value arrays